baines-imaging-research-laboratory/radiomics-for-srs-performance-sensitivity-code/README.md

 ### Analysis & Figure Creation
-**AYS-001-006-004:** Computation of volume correlation coefficient values for each radiomic feature
+**AYS-001-006-005:** Computation of volume correlation coefficient and p-values for each radiomic feature

 **AYS-001-007-122:** Calculation of error metrics across primary cancer site groups

-**AYS-001-007-123:** Calculation of error metrics across brain metastasis volume groups
+**AYS-001-007-126:** Calculation of error metrics across brain metastasis volume groups

 **AYS-002-001-105-BW:** Creation of Figure 1 to compare of ROCs for using different feature types

 **AYS-002-001-107:** Creation of Table 3 to compare error metrics across primary cancer site groups

-**AYS-002-001-108:** Creation of Figure 2 to compare error metrics across brain metastasis volume groups and correlation cut-off values
+**AYS-002-001-113:** Creation of Figure 2 to compare error metrics across brain metastasis volume groups and correlation cut-off values

-**AYS-002-001-109:** Creation of figure and data for supplementary material on feature importance
+**AYS-002-001-115:** Creation of figure and data for supplementary material on feature importance

 **AYS-002-001-110-BW:** Creation of Figure 3 to compare ROCs for different MR scanner pairs (axial and sagittal acquisitions)